AbdullahTaher93/TFM/README.md

 ### 4- Selection operation
 In this operation, selection (choosing) the best keys only.
 The best key which has the high value of fitness.
-In the proposed work select only six keys which have the high fitness.
+In the proposed work select only M/2 keys which have the high fitness.
 To perform the selection operation nedded a sorting function to sort pool of keys from high fitness to low fitness.

 ### 5- Crossover Operation
-In this operation, after selecting the best six keys by the selection operation, applying the crossover operation to obtain the remainder six keys.
+In this operation, after selecting the best M/2 keys by the selection operation, applying the crossover operation to obtain the remainder M/2 keys.
 In the crossover operation, each key performs a crossover to obtain a new key with the condition non-primitive keys.
 After the crossover operation, a new pool of keys obtaining, these are called "new population".

 ### 6- Mutation Operation
 In this operation, applying the mutation operation for the new population.
 To perform the mutation operation, two random numbers  generated  such as R1, and R2 representing  two positions in each key then swap between value of the position R1 and the value of the position R2.
 Repeat this operation for all keys in the "new population" pool.